-On the other hand the Murals are huge forms of art, which are crafted on solid structures like walls or stones like those on the Ajanta and Ellora Caves.
+Murals from the 2nd century BC till 6th century BC are huge forms of art, which are crafted on solid structures like walls or stones like those on the Ajanta and Ellora Caves.